Debate clash on race pushes issue to forefront for Democrats

 Cory Booker, the other black candidate on the debate stage in Atlanta, avoided weighing in Thursday morning.

-Sanders, meanwhile, also made an appeal to black voters using his own biography — but without drawing criticism from any rivals.
+“I am not afraid,” she said to roars.
+“And you cannot be afraid either.”

+Sanders, speaking earlier at Morehouse University, leaned on his own biography, like Buttigieg.

-“Some of you know, I’m Jewish,” Sanders told a rally crowd at Atlanta’s Morehouse College, the alma mater of slain civil rights leader Martin Luther King Jr. “My father came to this country from Poland.
+“Some of you know, I’m Jewish,” Sanders said, as he spoke near the statue of slain civil rights leader Martin Luther King Jr., a Morehouse alumnus.
+“My father came to this country from Poland.
 He came fleeing anti-Semitism.
 A lot of people in my father’s family did not make it out of Poland.

 “They were murdered by the father of white supremacy, Adolf Hitler,” Sanders continued.
 “So I learned at a very young age what racism and white supremacy and Aryanism and all that crap is about, and our place together is that we will do everything humanly possible to end all forms of discrimination in this country.”

-He went on to tell them of his 1960s activism, describing himself and his fellow white students as “not quite so brave” as black citizens in the more dangerous Jim Crow South.
+Sanders, 78, went on to tell of his 1960s activism, describing himself and his fellow white students as “not quite so brave” as black citizens in the more dangerous Jim Crow South.
 But, he said, “I was arrested and went to jail fighting housing segregation in Chicago.”

-Warren is scheduled to speak Thursday evening at neighboring Clark-Atlanta University, where she will highlight civil rights figures in a rare formal address.

-Both Warren and Sanders, each of whom regularly draws large white crowds and sometimes racially mixed crowds, have committed to aggressive outreach for black voters.
-Sanders won many majority white primaries and caucuses over Hillary Clinton in 2016, but Clinton ran up wide margins in states with significant nonwhite populations, amassing a delegate advantage Sanders never could match.
+Ronayne reported from Sacramento, Calif.
+AP National Writer Errin Haines in Atlanta contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.